revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-4.Consider you have a list which holds values of multiple datatypes how do you extract only the numbers from that list.
+4. Consider you have a list which holds values of multiple datatypes how do you extract only the numbers from that lis?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In list in Python can contain different types of data,  item in the list is separated by a comma and the entire list is enclosed in square brackets [].
+- In a list, Python can contain different types of data, and an item in the list is separated by a comma and the entire list is enclosed in square brackets [].
-- If we want to Extract only the numbers from list we can use `isinstance()` method through the loop `isinstance(int,float)` checking list contains numbers or not if in the list it contains int and float it will store into the another list and we will print the list.
+- If we want to Extract only the numbers from the list, we can use `isinstance()` method through the loop `isinstance(int,float)`.
+Checking list contains numbers.
+If not, it contains int and float and it will store in another list, and we will print the list.

 **Example**: